Field Data Collection

 Applications for Field Data Collection

-ArcGIS Collector is our number one app for collecting GIS data in the field.
+ArcGIS Field Maps is a map-centric app for collecting GIS data in the field.
 This is a free app available for download on your personal device and is to be used in conjunction with ArcGIS Online.
 Using this app, you can collect points, lines, and polygons as well as enter attribute data all while using your own device.
-With ArcGIS Collector, data can still be collected without an internet connection and stored locally on the device to be synced with ArcGIS Online at a later time.
+With ArcGIS Field Maps, data can still be collected without an internet connection and stored locally on the device to be synced with ArcGIS Online at a later time.

-Survey123 for ArcGIS is a simple, form-based data collection tool that can be used as an alternative to ArcGIS Collector.
-This app is free and will be familiar to anyone who has used Microsoft Xcel or similar applications.
+ArcGIS Survey123 is a simple, form-based data collection tool.
+This app is free and will be familiar to anyone who has used Microsoft Excel, Google Forms, or similar applications.
+Surveys can be shared outside Clemson so this could be the best option for public data collection.
+Supports offline data collection.
 An ArcGIS Organizational account is required.

 Samsung Galaxy Tab A